You’re building a

 Summary

-• Create and set up your Next.js app:
+- Create and start your Next.js app locally:

 npx create-next-app@latest my-app